Surgical Procedures: Surgery and Staging for Gastric Cancer

-You will be told how to care for your incisions, drains or tubes and will be given any other instructions before leaving the hospital.
+You will be told how to care for your incisions, drains, or tubes and will be given any other instructions before leaving the hospital.

 Your medical team will discuss with you the medications you will be taking, such as those for pain, blood clot, infection, and constipation prevention and/or other conditions.

+Precautions after surgery will depend on whether you had one large incision (cut) or many smaller incisions.
 Often, after partial or total gastrectomy, you will be instructed to:

-- Avoid heavy lifting, pushing, pulling or sports activities until you are told otherwise.
+- Avoid heavy lifting, pushing, pulling, or sports activities until you are told otherwise.

 - Showering instead of a bath.
-Avoid tub bathing or sauna use until incision is fully healed.
+Avoid tub bathing or sauna use until the incision is fully healed.

 - Avoid driving while using narcotics to manage your pain.

 - Increase your daily physical activity as tolerated and rest as needed.